 The Beauty and the Beast Sing-Along is located in the France Pavilion at Epcot.
 Specifically, you’ll find it in the Palais du Cinema as part of a shared theater experience with Impressions de France.
-The Sing-Along runs daily from 11:00 a.m. until 7:30 p.m., usually on an every half-hour schedule.
+The Sing-Along runs daily from 11:00 a.m. until 7:30 p.m., on a half-hour schedule.

 For starters, I am by no means an alarmist, but I find the fact that Disney allowed this sing-along in the first place a bit alarming.

 There are several reasons I have such negative feelings about this attraction.
-Let me give you the details, and then I’ll explain.
+First, let me give you the details, and then I’ll explain.

 Below is a quick reference for adding the Beauty and the Beast Sing-Along into your schedule.